What Is Satanism? A Complete Guide to Types, Beliefs & History

 Satan becomes established in Christian communities as a rebellious angel and chief of demons.
 The concept of an adversarial figure opposing God develops from earlier Jewish traditions.

 Christians begin accusing heretical sects (Cathars, Waldensians, Bogomils) and Jews of deliberately worshipping Satan.
-These accusations served political and religious persecution.
+These accusations served political and religious persecution — not evidence of actual practice.

 Knights Templar Trials